VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

-However, it is not always possible to use idempotent messages, so the team decided to use the de-duplication feature of the Windows Azure Service Bus to ensure that messages are only delivered once.
+However, it is not always possible to use idempotent messages, so the team decided to use the de-duplication feature of the Windows Azure Service Bus to ensure that it delivers messages once only.
 The team made some changes to the infrastructure to ensure that Windows Azure Service Bus can detect duplicate messages, and configured Windows Azure Service Bus to perform duplicate message detection.

-To understand how this is implemented, see the section "De-duplicating Messages" below.
+To understand how Contoso implemented this, see the section "De-duplicating Messages" below.

 Additionally, you need to consider how the message handlers in the system retrieve messages from queues and topics.
 The current approach uses the Windows Azure Service Bus peek/lock mechanism.
-This is a three stage process:
+This is a three-stage process:

 1. The handler retrieves a message from the queue or topic and leaves a locked copy of the message on the queue or topic.
 Other clients